 The Chase Ink Business Unlimited is the closest competitor to the Blue Business Plus.
 It earns a flat 1.5x Ultimate Rewards (UR) points for all purchases.
 But the Ink Business Unlimited does not have a spend limit unlike the Blue Business Plus.

-Furthermore, the BBP is better if you have less than $50,000 in annual business expenses and like Amex’s partners.
+Furthermore, the BBP is better for those who have less than $50,000 in annual business expenses and like Amex’s transfer partners.
 It’s also the better card for those with side gigs because of its higher earning rate.